Hearing by an Administrative Law Judge (ALJ)

 How to Request a Hearing by an ALJ

 In order to request a hearing by an ALJ, the amount remaining in controversy must meet the threshold requirement.
 This amount may change each year.
-For calendar year 2022, the amount in controversy is $180.
-To view the Federal Register AIC notice, see the "Related Links" section below.
+For calendar year 2023, the amount in controversy is $180.
+To view the Amount in Controversy Federal Register notice for calendar year 2023, see the "Related Links" section below.

 If the ALJ’s decision is unfavorable, the decision will contain information needed to file a request for review by the Medicare Appeals Council.